 The Nutrition and Tear Stain Connection

-Thankfully, changing his diet to a better one will not just decrease his tear stains, but it will also improve his overall health and happiness too.
+Thankfully, changing your dog’s diet to a better one will not just decrease their tear stains, but it will also improve their overall health and happiness.
 And over the long run, spending a few extra dollars every month could also save you higher vet bills in the long run, so it is a great value option too.

 Let’s take a look at what you can look for when searching for a better kibble for his tear stains.

 Look for a premium kibble that provides a well-balanced diet.
 A well-balanced diet includes meat protein, healthy carbohydrates, fiber, omega fatty acids, vitamins, and minerals.
 You don’t have to pay hundreds of dollars for a premium kibble, but you do have to pay a higher price than budget store kibbles.